zepinglee/citeproc-js/ref/citeproc-doc.rst

 ``CSL.Engine()`` command, as shown in the code illustration below.
 This command takes two required and one optional argument:

-.. admonition:: Hint
+.. admonition:: Important

-   See the section `Locally Defined System Functions`_ below for guidance on the definition of the functions contained in the ``sys`` object.
+   See the section |link| `Locally Defined System Functions`_ below for guidance on the definition of the functions contained in the ``sys`` object.